Get the latest, first

 • Kubernetes labels apply network policies to a subset of cluster resources within the same namespace.

-• Lightweight Directory Access Protocol (LDAP) using OpenID Connect (OIDC) providers manages user authentication and authorization so that access to sensitive data is restricted to authorized users only.
+• Lightweight Directory Access Protocol (LDAP) using OpenID Connect (OIDC) providers manages user authentication and authorization to restrict access to sensitive data to authorised users.

 Guidelines for ensuring SOC 2 compliance over time